abraham/mastodon-dart/packages/mastodon/doc/StatusesApi.md

 Get parent and child statuses in context

 View statuses above and below this status in the thread.
-Version history:  0.0.0 - added\\ 4.0.0 - limit unauthenticated requests
+Version history:  0.0.0 - added\\ 4.0.0 - limit unauthenticated requests\\ 4.5.0 - added experimental `Mastodon-Async-Refresh` header

 ### Example
 ```dart